awsdocs/amazon-aurora-user-guide/doc_source/babelfish-collations.md

 |  ukrainian\_ci\_as  |  Nondeterministic collation that supports Ukrainian\.  |
 |  vietnamese\_ci\_as  |  Nondeterministic collation that supports Vietnamese\.  |

-You can use the following collations as object collations\.
+You can use the following collations as object collations\.<a name="bfish-icu-collations-table"></a>

 | Dialect | Deterministic options | Nondeterministic options |